rmassidda/cm-project-19/report.md

 The same metrics have been studied away from the extreme regions of $\theta$ for what concerns the conditioning.
 The average results in the interval $\theta \in (\frac{\pi}{8}, \frac{3\pi}{8})$ are reported in table \ref{table:theta_narrow}, introducing the standard Newton method in the comparison.
 Given the quadratic nature of the problem, the Netwon method is able to get a candidate solution in just one step.
-With the same $\epsilon$ as the stopping condition, the L-BFGS requires instead multiple steps and achieves a bigger relative error on the solution.
-The relation between the relative error and the parameter $\epsilon$ is dealt in the following section.
+With the same $\varepsilon$ as the stopping condition, the L-BFGS requires instead multiple steps and achieves a bigger relative error on the solution.
+The relation between the relative error and the parameter $\varepsilon$ is dealt in the following section.
 For what concerns the numerical methods, since Numpy QR and QR* employ almost identical algorithms, their respective measured relative errors are very close to each other.\
 As can be seen in Figure \ref{fig:theta_narrow_time}, in the same interval $(\frac{\pi}{8}, \frac{3\pi}{8})$ the execution time is constant for each method.